-^{} Only available to students who enrol for the first time in 2014 or later.
+^{} Only available to students who enrolled prior to 2014.
+Only available to students who enrol for the first time in 2014 or later.

 MASTER OF BUSINESS ADMINISTRATION (MBA) REGULATIONS

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.